charlotteZ765/347project/README.md

   <img src="final_images/347img7.png" alt="Image 7" width="300">
 </figure>

-This plot illustrates the top 10 features ranked by their average information gain in the XGBoost model, highlighting the variables that most improved model performance when used for splits.

-CryoSleep_False overwhelmingly dominates as the most important feature, confirming that a passenger not in CryoSleep is a strong indicator of not being transported.
-HomePlanet_Earth and HomePlanet_Europa follow, suggesting the passenger’s origin plays a significant role in their transport likelihood—likely due to differing population traits or behaviors.
+This figure shows the top 10 features ranked by their average information gain in the XGBoost model.
+CryoSleep_False dominates the other features as the most important feature, which  confirms that a passenger not in CryoSleep is a strong indicator of not being transported.
+HomePlanet_Earth and HomePlanet_Europa follow, suggesting the passenger’s origin plays a significant role in their transport likelihood, likely due to differing population traits or behaviors.
 CabinSide_S also contributes meaningfully, reinforcing spatial location aboard the ship as a predictive feature.
-Spending-related variables like RoomService, TotalSpending, and Spa appear prominently, indicating that passenger engagement with onboard amenities relates to transport status.
+Spending-related variables like RoomService, TotalSpending, and Spa are also pretty valuable, indicating that passenger engagement with onboard amenities relates to transport status.
 The inclusion of CabinDeck_F and CabinDeck_E implies that deck-level information helps refine predictions, likely due to location-based differences in exposure to the anomaly.
 XGBoost’s reliance on behavioral features (e.g., spending), spatial indicators (e.g., cabin location), and CryoSleep status suggests that it captures both individual activity patterns and environmental context.
 These findings validate earlier feature engineering choices and support their inclusion in all model pipelines.
-The gain metric here emphasizes not just frequency of use, but how impactful the feature was in reducing classification error.
+The gain metric here emphasizes not just the frequency of use, but how impactful the feature was in reducing classification error.

 ---